Chronic Illness in Malaysia: Strategies for preventing Diabetes, Hypertension, and Obesity

 Taking medication or insulin as needed to manage blood sugar levels.

-Type 1 diabetes requires lifelong insulin therapy, while type 2 diabetes may be managed with medication, insulin, or a combination of both.
+Type 1 diabetes management requires lifelong insulin therapy, while type 2 diabetes may be managed with medication, insulin, or a combination of both.
 Regular check-ups with healthcare providers and education and support are also critical.

 How to prevent diabetes?